How to Start a Commercial Cleaning Business in 2026: 14 Practical Steps

 - Australia: Register your business name through the Business Registration Service, ASIC, or a private service provider.
 You don’t have to register if your business operates under your personal name.

-Get a business bank account to keep business payments and cash flow separate from your rent and groceries.
-It’ll also make you look more legitimate to clients and simplify your taxes.
+Sign up for a business bank account to keep business payments and cash flow separate from personal expenses.
+This makes your business look more legitimate to clients, and it makes your financial reporting easier at tax filing time.

 Here’s what you need to set up a business checking account: